peteroupc/CBOR/docs/PeterO.BigInteger.md

 Converts a string to an arbitrary-precision integer.
 The string portion can begin with a minus sign ("-" , U+002D) to indicate that it's negative.

-The following example (C#) converts a number in the orm of a hex string to a big integer.    public static BigInteger HexToBigInteger(string hexString) {
+The following example (C#) converts a number in the orm of a hex string to a big integer.    public static arbitrary-precision integer HexToBigInteger(string hexString) {
       // Parse the hexadecimal string as a big integer.
 Will
-      // throw a FormatException if the parsing fails var bigInteger = BigInteger.fromRadixString(hexString, 16);
+      // throw a FormatException if the parsing fails var bigInteger = arbitrary-precision integer.fromRadixString(hexString, 16);
       // Optional: Check if the parsed integer is negative if (bigInteger.Sign < 0) {
         throw new FormatException("negative hex string");